 The Company will be notifying the NYSE of its intent to cure the deficiency and return to compliance with the NYSE continued listing requirements.

 Chaparral Energy, Inc. (CHAP) is an independent oil and natural gas exploration and production company headquartered in Oklahoma City.
-Founded in 1988, Chaparral is a pure-play operator focused in Oklahoma’s STACK/Merge Play, where it has approximately 129,000 net acres primarily in Kingfisher, Canadian and Garfield counties.
-The company has approximately 218,000 net surface acres in the Mid-Continent region.
+Founded in 1988, Chaparral has over 210,000 net surface acres in the Mid-Continent region.
+The company is focused on Oklahoma’s STACK/Merge Play, where it has over 120,000 net surface acres primarily in Kingfisher, Canadian and Garfield counties.
 For more information, visit chaparralenergy.com.

 Chief Financial Officer